You wrote a book, and now it’s time to find a book publisher…

-Hopefully, you now have a better understanding of how book publishers work, the pros and cons of this type of publishing, and some alternative options for you to consider.
+Hopefully, you now have a better understanding of how book companies work, the pros and cons of the different types of publishing, and some alternative options for you to consider.

 If you’re looking to get your book out into the hands of readers as quickly as possible, you know that working with a traditional book publisher is not the way to go.

 When you self-publish, you retain full control.
 You have complete and total creative license over every part of your book.
 No book publisher will be there to water down your creative vision.

 Also, when you choose to self-publish, you get a much better royalty rate.